COVID-19 lockdowns: Related to social impacts

 Lockdowns during the COVID-19 pandemic also led to strained relationships, increased cyberbullying, and physical consequences like abuse, accidental poisonings, and foreign object injuries.
-Pandemic policies were associated with increased depressive symptoms, decreased physical activity, poorer nutrition, reduced emergency department visits, higher child mortality in Cameroon, a drop in immunizations in Pakistan, and an increase in physical child abuse trauma cases in one U.S. center.
+Pandemic policies were associated with increased depressive symptoms, decreased physical activity, poorer nutrition, reduced emergency department visits, higher child mortality in Cameroon, a drop in immunizations in Pakistan, and an increase in physical child abuse trauma cases in one U.S. centre.

 Due to their closure, educational institutions worldwide transitioned to online learning.
 Teachers and faculty had to learn new ways to engage with students while in a COVID-19 pandemic.
 Examples of online teaching tools are podcasts, videos, and virtual classrooms.
 Prolonged COVID-19 school closures and the ineffectiveness of remote learning, especially in low- and middle-income countries, exacerbated educational inequities, leading to substantial learning losses that could cost this generation of students $17 trillion in lifetime earnings.
-The COVID-19 pandemic disrupted education for 1.6 billion students at its peak, exacerbating the gender divide with disproportionately greater learning losses among girls and increased risks of child labor, gender-based violence, early marriage, and pregnancy in some countries.
+The COVID-19 pandemic disrupted education for 1.6 billion students at its peak, exacerbating the gender divide with disproportionately greater learning losses among girls and increased risks of child labour, gender-based violence, early marriage, and pregnancy in some countries.
 School closures during the pandemic resulted in significant learning loss, although some countries managed to limit the impact.
 The closures also led to a significant reduction in child abuse reporting, especially in Florida, where allegations of child abuse and neglect dropped by nearly one-third.
 This decline has been attributed to the limited access that teachers and school staff had to students, who typically serve as key reporters of child abuse.

 UN Women warned in an April 2020 report that COVID-19 pandemic restrictions exacerbate gender inequalities and have led to an increase in domestic violence.
 Many women (and men), were being forced to 'lockdown' at home with their abusers at the same time that services to support survivors are being disrupted or made inaccessible.
 For instance, in France there was around a 30% spike in cases of violence against women since the lockdown in March 2020.

 Telehealth had an important role to allow physicians not to miss the follow-up of patients with different chronic diseases and potentially helped to contain SARS-CoV-2 spreading among both patients and healthcare providers.

 In late 2023, former Director of the National Institutes of Health (in the United States) Francis Collins went viral online amongst critics of the lockdown response when he discussed the lack of weight that public health authorities had given to the potential downsides of the lockdown measures when they were formulating the official response to COVID-19.